Finders Keepers (1981 game show)

 Finders Keepers is a British children's game show television series that aired on BBC1 from 13 February 1981 to 1 March 1985, hosted by Richard Stilgoe.

 Format

 The show combined a quiz element with a computerised version of the game Battleships.
 Two teams of three primary school-aged pupils would compete against each other.
 On scoring a "hit" at the Battleships game, the team had to answer a question to gain the associated points.

 Theme

-The show was also notable for host Richard Stilgoe playing the theme on a synthesiser live in the studio at the beginning, as well as the use of the phonetic alphabet to indicate the square on the battleship grid.
+The show was notable for host Richard Stilgoe playing the theme on a synthesiser live in the studio at the beginning, as well as the use of the phonetic alphabet to indicate the square on the battleship grid.

 Transmissions

 The series was a victim of the BBC's wiping of their children's programming in the 1990s.
-28 out of 42 episodes survive in the BBC archives: Episodes 1 and 4 of Series 1, Episodes 1–2 and 4 of Series 2, Episodes 1 and 4–6 of Series 3, Episodes 1–6, 8 and 10–12 of Series 4 and all 9 episodes of Series 5.
+28 out of 42 episodes survive in the BBC archives.
+The surviving episodes are:

+Series 1: Episodes 1 and 4;

+Series 2: Episodes 1–2 and 4;

+Series 3: Episodes 1 and 4–6;

+Series 4: Episodes 1–6, 8 and 10–12.